Kermit Roosevelt Jr.: Cold War and CIA

-Roosevelt was recruited to the CIA's Office of Policy Coordination (OPC) in 1950 by its chief, Frank Wisner.
+In 1950 the head of the CIA's Office of Policy Coordination (OPC), Frank Wisner, recruited Roosevelt.
 Assigned to Egypt, Roosevelt impressed his colleagues with Project FF, which encouraged the Free Officers Movement to carry out a coup d'état in 1952, and Roosevelt developed close CIA links to the new leader, Gamal Abdel Nasser.

 The historian Hugh Wilford attempts to describe Roosevelt's motivations and views underpinning his intelligence efforts and states:

 [Roosevelt Jr.] had this notion of America forming an alliance with the Arab countries as they emerged from under the sway of Britain and France.
 He was very concerned with backing Arab nationalists in the region.
 He saw that as the best way of keeping it within the American orbit, as the Cold War was gathering momentum....

-The views of the CIA Arabists were not in isolation since Wilford notes that the "Eisenhower administration [including Secretary of State John Foster Dulles, was] initially quite sympathetic towards...
-Roosevelt's Arabist agenda" and willing to oppose Middle Eastern regimes seen "as backing the Soviet Union rather than the U.S." Ultimately, the emergence of American public support for Israel and the administration's evolving framework to respond to its principal Cold War adversary, the Soviet Union, would lead to failure of the Arabist agenda of Roosevelt and his colleagues.
+The views of the CIA Arabists were not in isolation: Wilford notes that the "Eisenhower administration [including Secretary of State John Foster Dulles, was] initially quite sympathetic towards...
+Roosevelt's Arabist agenda" and willing to oppose Middle Eastern régimes seen "as backing the Soviet Union rather than the U.S.".
+Ultimately, the emergence of American public support for Israel and the administration's evolving framework to respond to its principal Cold War adversary, the Soviet Union, would lead to failure of the Arabist agenda of Roosevelt and his colleagues.
 In discussing Roosevelt's role, Wilford describes him as being among "the most important intelligence officers of their generation in the Middle East."

-Roosevelt played a highly critical role in Operation Ajax in Iran as the ground operational planner, especially in getting the Shah to issue the firmans, or decrees, dismissing Mossadegh.
+Roosevelt played a highly important role in Operation Ajax (the 1953 coup d'état) in Iran as the ground operational planner, especially in getting the Shah to issue the firmans, or decrees, dismissing Mossadegh.
 He established networks of Anglophiles and sympathizers in Iran, who were willing to take part in various aspects of the coup.
-The tactics aided in dividing and dissolving Mossadegh's political power base within the National Front, the Tudeh, and the clerics.
-However, the first attempt at the coup failed, likely because Mossadegh had learned of his impending overthrow.
-Although the CIA sent Roosevelt a telegram to flee Iran immediately, he began work on the second coup and circulated a false account that Mossadegh attempted to seize the throne and bribed Iranian agents.
-The coup was a success and hence was adapted for use in other Third World countries during the Cold War.
+The tactics aided in dividing and dissolving Mossadegh's political power-base within the National Front, the Tudeh, and the clerics.
+However, the first attempt at the coup on 15 August 1953 failed, likely because Mossadegh had learned of his impending overthrow.
+Although the CIA telegraphed Roosevelt to flee Iran immediately, he began work on a second coup and circulated a false account that Mossadegh attempted to seize the throne and bribed Iranian agents.
+The second coup, a few days later, proved successful and hence was adapted as a model for use in other Third World countries during the Cold War.
 Eisenhower secretly awarded Roosevelt the National Security Medal in 1954 for his work.
 In 2014, the National Security Archive released telegrams and accounts of the CIA operation, many of which are revealing as to the part he played in the operation.